From Little Acorns, Mighty Oaks Grow

 Mrs. Edwards and Mrs. Findlay are our Class Teachers

-Miss Usher and Mrs. Mortimer are our Class Teaching Assistants.
+Miss.
+Usher and Mrs. Mortimer are our Class Teaching Assistants.

 Important Class Information

-Our topic for Spring 2026 is...
+Our topic for Summer 2026 is...

 *** Please encourage your child to practise their spellings and read at home at least 4 times in a week.***